Where school lunch prices have and haven’t gone up in Lubbock

-LUBBOCK, Texas — Clothes and supplies are just a couple things on parents’ list when preparing their students for a new school year.
-Some parents, however, may also need extra dough to ensure their kids get fed if a school does not provide free lunch.
+LUBBOCK, Texas — Clothes and supplies are just a couple things on parents and guardians list when preparing their students for a new school year.
+Some, however, may also need extra dough to ensure their kids get fed if a school does not provide free lunch.

-EverythingLubbock.com reached out to Frenship ISD, Lubbock-Cooper ISD and Lubbock ISD to see what parents can expect this academic year.
+EverythingLubbock.com reached out to Frenship ISD, Lubbock-Cooper ISD and Lubbock ISD to see what the cost of a meal will be for students this academic year.

 Frenship ISD’s Chief Financial Officer, Farley Reeves, explained that due to a two-year gap in free lunch provision as a result of COVID-19, meal prices will experience a slight increase.